NeuroML/Documentation/source/Userdocs/SingleNeuronExample.md

 The following lines of code instantiate a new simulation with certain simulation parameters: `duration`, `dt`, `simulation_seed`.
 Additionally, they also define what information is being recorded from the simulation.
 In this case, we create an output file, and then add a new column to record the membrane potential `v` from our one neuron in the one population in it.
+You can read more about recording from NeuroML simulations {ref}`here <userdocs:quantitiesandrecording>`.

 Finally, like we had saved our NeuroML model to a file, we also save our LEMS document to a file.